Donna Jordan: Career

-By 1974, Jordan had relocated to Milan, where she owned a boutique and modeled.
-She appeared in a controversial but lucrative advertisement campaign for Jesus Jeans.
-The first billboard featured Jordan in front, from the waist to her thighs, with her pants' zipper open.
-"Though shalt have no other jeans but me" was the slogan.
-The second billboard with the slogan "Whoever loves me, follows me," showed Jordan from the backside in high-waisted shorts that were cut by her then-boyfriend, photographer Oliviero Toscani.
-She later worked as an editor of Glamour magazine's Italian edition.
+In 1974, Jordan moved to Milan where she would own a boutique.
+She would appear in a controversial advertisement for Jesus Jeans, the first billboard featured Jordan in front, from the waist to her thighs, with her pants' zipper open.
+“Though shalt have no other jeans but me” was the slogan.
+The second billboard with the slogan “Whoever loves me, follows me,” showed Jordan from the backside in high-waisted shorts.
+The campaign was shot by her then boyfriend, photographer Oliviero Toscani.
+Causing huge controversy in Italy, the campaign was defended by Pier Paolo Pasolini.
+Later she would work as an editor at Italian Glamour.